 The thermodynamic structure at flight level reveals a more biased picture for the analyses, especially for the weaker cases.
-From Fig. 16a-b (weaker cases), it can be seen that while analyses capture the warm core temperature at the storm center well, a warm bias of ~3 K exists outside the core.
+Figure 16a-b (weaker cases) shows that while analyses capture the warm core temperature at the storm center well, a warm bias of ~3 K exists outside the core.
 For major hurricanes (Fig. 16c), the picture reverses and analyses under-estimate the warm core temperature by ~4 K but capture well the temperature structure outside the core.
 A similar scenario is also observed for specific humidity, for which an overall over-estimation of ~1 g kg-1 by HEDAS is evident for the weaker cases (Fig. 17a-b).
 Meanwhile, the structure is captured relatively well for major hurricanes (Fig. 17c).

 The systematic over-estimation of temperature and specific humidity in analyses is likely due to a combination of three factors.
 First, the update of the thermodynamic fields in HEDAS relies heavily on the indirect wind speed information obtained from the numerous Doppler wind speed observations and on the quality of correlations between wind speed and thermodynamic fields in the ensemble.
 Although flight-level and dropsonde temperature observations are assimilated, they are much more sparse and their impact appears to be limited to the cyclone core, likely due to the better azimuthal resolution achieved in the core.
 Outside the core, limited impact from temperature observations reveals more clearly the underlying systematic tendencies in HEDAS (Vukicevic et al. 2012).
 In addition to the possible ensemble sampling issues, the systematically deeper boundary layer that was discussed in section 5d is also expected to render a warm and moist bias in the boundary layer.
 Meanwhile, it is interesting that these biases become much less pronounced outside the core for major hurricanes despite persistent boundary layer depth biases.
 The distinct under-estimation of the warm core for these cases, however, appears to be consistent with the under-estimation of kinematic intensity.